cranes-mentoring/cache-contest/readme.md

 3. Get an Order by UUID
 Endpoint: GET /v{version}/api/order/{orderUuid}
-Response: 200 OK with the Order object if found, otherwise 404 Not Foun  d
+Response: 200 OK with the Order object if found, otherwise 404 Not Found

 Note: Replace {version} in the endpoints with the respective version number of the service you are interacting with (e.g., /v1, /v2, etc.).

 ## Services